OUR SHEEP

 Cedric

-This very cute lamb arrived at Mossburn on the 1st of May 2023, just five weeks old.
+Cedric arrived at Mossburn on the 1st of May 2023, just five weeks old and extremely cute.
 He had previously been living in a house and so it was very exciting to come here and learn all about being a sheep!
-As a young lamb still on the bottle, humans are very much one of his favourite things however it was great to see him strike up an instant friendship with Betty who, although technically an adult now, is not much bigger than him!
-Betty has taught Cedric all about how important grass is and how quickly you should eat it!
-They do like to play together too, although eating is definitely the top priority for the pair!
+As a young lamb still on the bottle, humans were very much one of his favourite things however it was great to see him strike up a friendship with other sheep and at just over a year old Cedric joined our main flock in the field.
+He is still very friendly and will happily come over for a fuss in the field.
+He has struck up a friendship with Neville and has been teaching him how to be a sheep!

 "Z" sheep